om-ma/time-tracker-app/README.md

 - **Small Component Architecture**:
   - The codebase is organized into small, focused components.
 This makes the code easier to maintain, read, and test, ensuring future scalability.

-### Infrastructure

-- **Terraform for Infrastructure as Code**:
-  - The project uses [Terraform](https://www.terraform.io/) to manage AWS infrastructure.
-Terraform enables us to define and provision cloud resources efficiently, improving scalability, maintainability, and deployment consistency.

 ## Contributing